William R. Howard: Eastern Airlines

 In 1967, Eastern Airlines convinced Howard to come work for them directly.
 Upon his resignation from Gambrell, he became the Vice President of Legal Affairs at Eastern.
-During his time there, Howard earned a reputation as a keen negotiator, particularly when it came to dealing with the company’s labor unions.
+During his time there, Howard earned a reputation as a keen negotiator, particularly when it came to dealing with the company's labor unions.
 Among many responsibilities, he became the head of labor and customer relations, and also oversaw the medical and security departments within the company.
 Over the course of the next ten years, he would rise to the position of Executive Vice President with Eastern.

 In May 1972, Eastern became the victim of a DB Cooper style hijacking, when Frederick Hahneman boarded Eastern Airlines Flight 175 and demanded $303,000 from the airline along with a parachute and 2,000 Benson and Hedges cigarettes.
 Howard, along with several other Eastern officials, scrambled to gather the cash and catalog the serial numbers on the bills in case the money was ever recovered.
 Once his demands were met, Hahneman had the captain fly to Honduras where he parachuted from the aircraft.

 After a 28 day manhunt for the suspect and a $25,000 reward offered by Eastern, an anonymous tip finally led to his capture.
 Howard, accompanied by a pair of FBI agents, flew to Honduras to retrieve Hahneman and the cash.
 After being told by Honduran authorities that the FBI had no authority in their country, Howard was forced to negotiate the return of the fugitive himself.
 The money however, was nowhere to be found.
 In reference to their flight back to the United States, Howard is quoted as saying that “Hahneman was pleasant, calm, and most talkative, but we did not shake hands when we met.”
 The cash was finally recovered a year later after a thorough investigation from the FBI.

-During the mid 1970’s, Howard was instrumental in negotiating collective bargaining agreements with Eastern’s numerous labor unions.
+During the mid 1970s, Howard was instrumental in negotiating collective bargaining agreements with Eastern's numerous labor unions.
 This included a wage freeze, and an accompanying plan that tied employee wages with company profits to help the then struggling airline stay afloat.
 However he sometimes clashed with CEO Frank Borman, who had been promoted to Chief Executive of the company in 1975.
-Other executives at Eastern reported that Borman was annoyed by Howard’s independent ways, and his habit of reporting to work at 9am instead of 7am like he did.
+Other executives at Eastern reported that Borman was annoyed by Howard's independent ways, and his habit of reporting to work at 9am instead of 7am like he did.

 In 1977, Borman called Howard to a meeting.
-According to friends, Howard thought he was being promoted to a position on Eastern’s board of directors.
+According to friends, Howard thought he was being promoted to a position on Eastern's board of directors.
 Instead, Borman replaced Howard as senior vice president of the company, ending his career with Eastern.